The Harvard-Yale rivalry just got a little bigger.

 Correction: March 10, 2014

-A previous version of this article incorrectly implied that Yale’s cricked program was created around 1991.
+A previous version of this article and headline incorrectly implied that Yale’s cricked program was created around 1991.
 It also incorrectly stated that 2012 was the first time Yale had ever played Harvard in cricket.